 \subsection{Downstream object classification: emergent communication as self-supervised visual feature learning}

-Finally, we evaluate how the features produced by the Sender CNN trained on the communication game work as out-of-the-box visual representations.
-We follow the standard protocol for training a linear classifier on the output of the frozen CNN trunk with various object classification datasets (see \ref{sec:data} above).
-We focus on Sender because the features produced by the two agent networks are always highly correlated.\footnote{Across setups and data sets, the Sender/Receiver correlation between all pairwise visual representation similarities was never below $0.96$.} We further exclude the \textit{-augmentations} models, given that, having learned a degenerated strategy, they extremely poor performance on ILSVRC-val (below 5\% accuracy).
-We thus decided not to test them on other downstream tasks, as this is a lengthy and resource-intensive procedure (see Appendix A.1).
+Finally, we evaluate the features produced by the Sender CNN trained on the communication game as out-of-the-box visual representations.
+We follow the standard protocol for training a linear classifier on the output of the frozen CNN trunk on various object classification data sets (see Section \ref{sec:data} above).
+We focus on Sender because the features produced by the two agent networks are always highly correlated.\footnote{Across setups and data sets, the Sender/Receiver correlation between all pairwise visual representation similarities was never below $0.96$.} We further exclude the \textit{-augmentations} models that, having learned a degenerate strategy, reach extremely poor classification performance on ILSVRC-val (below 5\% accuracy).

 As a reasonable upper bound, Table \ref{tab:downstream} reports the fully-supervised object classification results from \cite{caron:etal:2020}.
 As a more direct point of comparison, we also report the performance of our SimCLR implementation.\footnote{It is difficult to compare our SimCLR ILSVRC-val performance precisely to that reported in the original paper since, coherently with the communication game setup, we use a per-GPU batch size of 128 without sharing negatives across GPUs.
-By looking at the leftmost bars of Fig.~9 in \cite{chen:etal:2020}, we note that the performance we report is within the range of their results for the same number of training epochs (100).} As the table shows, the features developed as by-product of communication game playing are consistently of comparable quality to those of SimCLR, a method developed specifically for visual feature learning.
+By looking at the leftmost bars of Fig.~9 in \cite{chen:etal:2020}, we note that the performance we report is within the range of their results for the same number of training epochs (100).} The table shows that the features developed as a by-product of the communication game are of comparable quality to those of SimCLR, a method developed specifically for visual feature learning.
 This is an extremely promising first step towards employing emergent communication as a form of self supervision.
 Many ideas from the self-supervised literature (e.g., new data augmentation pipelines, the use of memory banks for distractor sampling or variants of the similarity-based pretext task) could straightforwardly be integrated into our setup, hopefully leading to the emergence of even better visual features and, perhaps, an even more transparent protocol.